Russia Visa and Passport Requirements

 As well as the visa fee there is a service charge of £38.40 for seven-day processing or £45.60 for one-day processing.
 (Note that for next-day processing, the visa fees increase too.)

 Single- or double-entry business visa: 90 days.

-Multiple-entry business visa: up to three years with unlimited entries/exits.
+Multiple-entry business visa: up to one year with unlimited entries/exits.